abaplint/abaplint-sci-server/README.md

 - `npm run build`
 - `cf push`

+> :bulb: If you are using Git for Windows, you can run it via Git Bash.

 ### Deployment on Docker Image

 A docker image is available on [Docker Hub](https://hub.docker.com/r/abaplint/abaplint-backend).
 See [Docker Deployment](./docs/docker.md) for details.